How do you care for your wardrobe?

 Follow instructions on labels

-Now, I really don’t want to lecture anyone, but do most of you actually follow the instructions the companies take the time to put on their clothing?
+Now, I don’t want to lecture anyone, but do most of you follow the instructions the companies take the time to put on their clothing?
 Because they’re actually there for a reason.
 If you want to keep your clothes in good condition, don’t just throw everything in the wash.
 Some items require different care, even hand washing them.
 Delicates or pure wool knits, for example, do not belong in a washing machine.
 Ever!
 I don’t care what anybody says.

 Hand wash your stuff

-Which brings me to this point, which seems to go right over some people’s head.
+This brings me to this point, which seems to go right over some people’s heads.
 Go back to the basics and learn to hand wash your delicates.
 Do you enjoy wearing lovely things that are made out of silk, lace, or wool?
 Or pantyhose?
 Then, for the love of all that’s good and pure, please take care of them.
 If you feel that hand washing is too beneath you, or too old school, then buy other stuff.
 There’s literally an array of options on the market, just choose something else.

 Leave the demanding job to the pros